-Aegon Levensverzekering's consolidated income before tax for 2019 decreased to -/- \in 413 million (\in 434 million in 2018), significant lower than in 2018, mainly as a result of the low interest rate environment.
+Aegon Levensverzekering's consolidated income before tax for 2020 amounted to \in 334 million (-/- \in 432 million in 2019), significantly higher than in 2019, mainly as a result of the fair value items in the income statement.
+Furthermore, in 2020 there was a significant positive impact of model and assumption changes.

-The gross written premium for 2019 increased to € 1,811 million (€ 1,658 million in 2018), which is mainly due to a buy-out deal and indexation deals in second half of 2019.
-This is more than compensating for the shrinking individual life portfolio and shifts in traditional pension portfolio from defined benefit towards defined contribution solutions.
+The gross written premium for 2020 decreased to € 1,633 million (€ 1,811 million in 2019) which is driven by the shrinking individual life portfolio and a shift in traditional pension portfolio from defined benefit towards defined contribution solutions.